-Having a correctly-sized heating system is critical to your indoor comfort during the cold months.
+Having a correctly-sized furnace is critical to your indoor comfort during the cold months.
 While it may seem that “bigger is better” when it comes to home heating, it isn’t.
 The best way to avoid installing an improperly-sized heating system is to work with a trained professional.
 Since 1984, APC Plumbing & Heating has been installing heating systems in Denver, and our NATE-certified technicians can help you calculate the correct heating load for your home, and then install a heating system that fits.

-Calculating Heating Load
+Calculating Heating Load of Your Furnace

 There are several factors that go into a heat load calculation:

 - Orientation of your home

 - Daytime heat gain

 - How many windows and doors you have, and what type they are